NikolaiVChr/Autinn/README.md

 Output 1: Audio output.

+The response is non-linear, so if you don't like the sound, try varying the amplitude of the input signal to your liking.

+Use the non-oversampled if you run engine sampling rate at higher than Audio-out rate.
+The oversampled module uses more CPU.

 As you increase samplerate, you might have to increase block size also to make it not produce noise.